 Plants in vitro

 Gladiolus plants of cvs.
 Peter Pears and Jenny Lee were grown in vitro in Magenta jars containing Murashige and Skoog’s medium (MS; Murashige and Skoog 1962) solidified with 0.2% Phytagel (Sigma Aldrich Chemical Company, St. Louis, MO).
-Cultures were maintained at 25°C under a 12 hr photoperiod at 40-60 µmol/m2/sec using cool white fluorescent lights.
+Cultures were maintained at 25°C under a 12 hr photoperiod at 40-60 µmol m-2 s-1 using cool white fluorescent lights.
 “Micropropagated” plants refers to non-transformed plants grown in vitro.

 Corms were stored at 4°C in the dark for 6-9 months and then cultured in the light on MS medium for sprouting.
 Plants were initiated from corms each year.